 His face, especially his eyes and nose, became extremely swollen.
 “He woke up in the frat house in the morning and he actually thought he had been punched in the face,” Seely says.

-Andrew managed to get himself back to his dorm and then to class before his professor advised him that he needed to go straight to the campus health clinic.
+Andrew managed to get himself back to his dorm and then to class.
+The class professor advised him to go straight to the campus health clinic.
 A friend immediately drove him to the clinic, where he was given a steroid injection and Benadryl to reduce the extreme swelling of his face.

 What has also upset his family is that, all his life, both Andrew and those around him have taken great care to follow food allergy safety protocols and try to prevent a serious reaction.

 “We live in a small town in Michigan, where everyone knows everyone,” Seely says.
 “All his friends, growing up, knew of his allergies.
 He never had a problem throughout elementary school or high school.”